Skip to main content

 Passing the Depth to the Raw Image

-To pass depth information to the raw image in the script:
+To pass the depth information to the raw image, modify Depth_HowTo.cs:

-1. Update the script to take in a RawImage and Material`.
+1. Update the script's using statements and add variables to accept a RawImage and Material:

 using UnityEngine.UI;